fmaguire/lineage_mutation_monitor/README.md

     4. Compares to the previous day's nextmeta file with mutation information
     5. Generates an HTML report showing changes and any new mutations/lineages in Canada

+To automate this add this to a cronjob or systemd timer

 ## Installation

 Dependencies: